-- h.
+h.
 Author or recipient.
-The author or recipient of the document (not including a person who received the document in the course of litigation); and - i.
+The author or recipient of the document (not including a person who received the document in the course of litigation); and i.
 Mock Jury Participants.
-Mock jury participants may review such documents only after such persons have completed the certification contained in Attachment A, Acknowledgment of Understanding and Agreement to Be Bound and after counsel for the Party making the disclosure explains that such person is bound to follow the terms of this Order; provided mock jury participants shall not have access to Structured Data produced by a Non-Party (but may review summaries or reports of such data).

-2. Unless otherwise ordered by the court or permitted in writing by the Producing Party, a Receiving Party may disclose Highly Confidential

-Information only to:
+Mock jury participants may review such

+- i. documents only after such persons have completed the certification contained in Attachment A, Acknowledgment of Understanding and Agreement to Be Bound and after counsel for the Party making the disclosure explains that such person is bound to follow the terms of this Order; provided mock jury participants shall not have access to Structured Data produced by a Non-Party (but may review summaries or reports of such data).
+2. Unless otherwise ordered by the court or permitted in writing by the Producing Party, a Receiving Party may disclose Highly Confidential Information only to: - a.
-- a.
 Outside Counsel.
-Outside Counsel for the Parties and employees of such counsel; - b.
+Outside Counsel for the Parties and employees of such counsel or designated; - b.
 Designated In-House Counsel. - i.
-Defendant may disclose Highly Confidential Information other than Highly Confidential Structured Data to no more than two (2) in-house counsel with responsibilities for the litigation of this Action who do not participate in Competitive Decision-Making at the Defendant.
+Defendant may disclose Highly Confidential Information other than Highly Confidential Structured Data to no more than two (2) in-house counsel agreed to by the Parties who have responsibility with responsibilities for the preparation and trial litigation of the action, provided that individuals this Action who do not regularly participate in the commercial business activities Competitive Decision-Making at the Defendant.
 The following procedures must be followed to qualify for access under this provision: - 1) Designated In-House counsel first execute a Designated In-House Counsel Agreement Concerning Confidentiality appended hereto as Attachment B (which executed versions shall be maintained by Outside Counsel for Defendant and available for inspection upon the request of the Court or any Producing Party).
-The in-house counsel to whom Defendant wishes to share Highly Confidential Information must have responsibilities for the litigation of this action and not currently, and for a period of nine (9) months following the last occasion on which Highly Confidential Information is disclosed to such in-house counsel, participate in or advise on Competitive Decision-Making at the company. - 2) Unless otherwise ordered by the Court or agreed to in writing by the Designating Party, before disclosing any information designated as Highly Confidential Information to the Defendant's Designated In-House Counsel, Defendant must provide to Plaintiffs and the Designating Party a Notice of Designated In-House Counsel, which shall include a written statement that (a) sets forth the full name of the Designated House Counsel and the city and state of his or her residence, and (b) describes the Designated In-House Counsel's past, current, and reasonably foreseeable future primary job duties and responsibilities in sufficient detail to determine if Designated In-House Counsel is involved, or may become involved, in any Competitive Decision-Making. - 3) Defendant may disclose Highly Confidential Information to its Designated In-House Counsel unless the Defendant receives a written objection from Plaintiffs or any
+The in-house counsel to whom Defendant wishes to share Highly Confidential Information must have responsibilities for the litigation of this action and not currently, and for a period of nine (9) months following the last occasion on which Highly Confidential Information is disclosed to such in-house counsel, participate in or advise on Competitive Decision-Making at the company. - 2) Unless otherwise ordered by the Court or agreed to in writing by the Designating Party, before disclosing any information designated as Highly Confidential Information to the Defendant's Designated In-House Counsel, Defendant must provide to Plaintiffs and the Designating Party a Notice of Designated In-House Counsel, which shall include a written statement that (a) sets forth the full name of the Designated House Counsel and the city and state of his or her residence, and (b) describes the Designated In-House Counsel's past, current, and reasonably foreseeable future primary job duties and responsibilities in sufficient detail to determine if Designated In-House Counsel is involved, or may become involved, in any Competitive Decision-Making.

-Designating Party within 10 days of Defendant's Notice of its Designated In-House Counsel.
+3) Defendant may disclose Highly Confidential Information to its Designated In-House Counsel unless the Defendant receives a written objection from Plaintiffs or any Designating Party within 10 days of Defendant's Notice of its Designated In-House Counsel.